andrew-hossack/dash-tools/README.md

 ![update-app](https://user-images.githubusercontent.com/32049495/169304171-bf23b2d0-26b4-4767-b38f-cd6586ddf56e.gif)

-4. View your app to ensure it works:
+4. Run your app to ensure it works:

 ```bash
 python .\MyDashApp\src\app.py
 ```

-### Deploy App to Web with Heroku
+#### Deploy App to Web with Heroku

 5. Make sure you are in your project's root directory: